 (3) A member of the Board, other than the chairperson, must comply with any relevant public sector standard or code of ethics established under section 21 of the Public Sector Management Act 1994 when performing functions as a member of the Board.

-[Section 106 amended by No. 41 of 2006 s.
+[Section 106 amended: No. 41 of 2006 s.
 58.]

 107. Board to have powers of Royal Commission